 Activities I enjoy doing with children…I love getting to know what children already love doing and building upon it.
-My favourite things to do with kids is painting, yoga, making sculptures and piñatas out of cardboard, reading, and learning ASL together.
+My favourite things to do with kids are drawing, painting, yoga, making sculptures and piñatas out of cardboard, reading, and learning ASL together.
 I really enjoy going outdoors and running around playing sports and soaking up that vitamin D (after SPF 100 sunscreen, of course).
 It's imperative to me that when I work with children, we spend as little time as possible on screens.
 However, the occasional movie night with snacks is a must!
-Occasional day trips to local museums and picnics in a park would definitely be on the calendar.
-With my previous family of three children, we implemented "special time", where each child would get a couple of hours to a full day of an activity of their choice that we would do one-on-one.
+Occasional day trips to local museums & picnics in a park would be on the calendar.
+With one of my previous families with three children, we implemented "special time", where each child would get a couple of hours to a full day of an activity of their choice that we would do one-on-one.
 This would help us talk about our relationships and give me time to get valuable feedback from each child separately.
 This was so valuable and really helped me cultivate amazing relationships.

 The most important part about being a nanny…To me, being a nanny means being given the responsibility of having a pivotal role in the lives of children.
 Children who will emulate, learn from, and talk with you.
 The most important thing to do is to never betray that trust bestowed upon you by the parents of these children, whom they love more than anything.
 I do not take this lightly.
 It is so important to me to be a good role model for children.
 That means being emotionally mature and understanding of their needs, being responsible and putting those children before myself when I am responsible for their care, working alongside their parents and following their lead on how they prefer to handle situations as it pertains their children, being a safe adult for children, and being able to constructively take criticism and learn from my mistakes.
 It also means being fun and personable with the children, while understanding my duty of keeping the children physically, emotionally, and mentally safe.